-Altona Brown was interviewed on August 10, 1972 by an unidentified person in Ruby, Alaska.
+Altona Brown was interviewed on August 10, 1972 by Karen McPherson in Ruby, Alaska.
 In this interview, Altona talks about her life, living off the land, being a trapper, healing from polio, traditional medicine, and doing sewing and beadwork.
 She also tells a traditional Athabascan story about a time of famine and a medicine man sacrificing himself.
 (Photograph of Altona Brown courtesy of Claude Keogh.)

 Digital Asset Information

 After clicking play, click on a section to navigate the audio or video clip.

 1) (Interview begins abruptly) A story about a time of famine and how the old medicine man sacrificed himself.

 3) The end of the sacrifice story and how she learned it.

 4) Her father and her own life as a trapper.

 6) Stories of her youth, especially how she healed from polio, and a little bit about her sewing and beadwork.
 (Interview ends abruptly)

 Click play, then use Sections or Transcript to navigate the interview.

 After clicking play, click a section of the transcript to navigate the audio or video clip.